CCF Regional Chapter Dinner - Gippsland West (Warragul)

 Drawing on her networks she passionately brings about collaboration and sharing of ideas, knowledge, resources and experience.
 In her recent role as Head of the National Water and Safety Centre at Chisholm, she has been an industry disrupter and has delivered year on year outstanding growth in both revenue and client satisfaction.
 Other areas of specialisation over Lisa’s broad career have included organisational development, strategy planning, organisational design, change management, project management, business development, learning and development, and workforce capability strategy.

-Cameron will provide an overview of how the GROW Gippsland program is supporting local businesses and local employment across the region, including:
+Peter will provide an overview of how the GROW Gippsland program is supporting local businesses and local employment across the region, including:

 - What is GROW Gippsland and who is involved